List of libraries damaged during World War II: Czechoslovakia

 In 1935, there were 17,148 public, school and university libraries in Czechoslovakia, having a book stock of 8,528,744 volumes.
 Many of these items were confiscated by the Germans, especially any Czech books dealing with geography, biography or history.
 Works by any Czech writers were taken away, many burned, most others taken directly to the paper pulp mills.
 Special libraries were devastated, and suffered a loss of about 2,000,000 volumes.

-“Czechoslovak Libraries after the Munich Pact… Soon afterwards all the Czech books dealing with geography, biography, and especially history disappeared… After being confiscated, many of these were burned, whole collections totally destroyed or taken away to Germany….”
+"Czechoslovak Libraries after the Munich Pact...
+Soon afterwards all the Czech books dealing with geography, biography, and especially history disappeared...
+After being confiscated, many of these were burned, whole collections totally destroyed or taken away to Germany...."

 Official notices of censorship and destruction of Czech nationalist and ethnic literature were given.
 A decree of the autumn of 1942 ordered all university libraries to hand over all early printed Czech works and first editions to the Germans.
 The collections in the National Museum were pillaged; and the Modern Art Gallery, containing a unique collection of Czech art of the 19th and 20th centuries with some precious specimens of foreign (mainly French) art, was closed.
 The entire political literature of the free republic, as well as the works of the participants in the Czech revival of the 18th and 19th centuries, were withdrawn.
 The books of Jewish authors were prohibited, as well as those of politically unreliable writers.
 The Germans withdrew the Czech classics, as well as the works of the 15th century reformer John Hus, of Alois Jirásek, the author of historical novels, the poet Victor Dyck, Karel Čapek, Vladislav Vančura and others.
 Thus the Hitlerites destroyed the national culture of the peoples of Czechoslovakia, plundered and pillaged works of art, literature, and science.
-It can be seen as gruesome precedence allowing communist regime, along with Soviet ocuppants post 1948 - 1968 respectively, to withhold parts of the seminal cultural heritage for generations.
+It can be seen as gruesome precedence allowing communist regime, along with Soviet occupants post 1948 - 1968 respectively, to withhold parts of the seminal cultural heritage for generations.